peetklecha/oodux/README.md

 ```

+This method will be called on the current state instance by the reducer (which is automatically created by Cletus).
+So `this` will represent the current state, and `this.add` is a method that creates a new state instance, copies the current instance, and then modifies it, allowing for simple and quick immutable editing.

-First of all, when an instance method is defined in a Cletus subclass, upon initializing the store, Cletus will also automatically create an action type, an action creator for that type, and a static method which dispatches that actions created by that creator.
+First of all, when an instance method is defined in a Cletus subclass, upon initializing the store, Cletus will also automatically create an action type, an action creator for that type, and a static method which dispatches that action created by that creator.

 The action type will be equal to the name of the method.
 Any instance method with no arguments will yield an action creator which takes no arguments and returns an action which contains only a type key.
 Any instance method with one argument will yield an action creator which takes one argument and returns an action which contains two keys: `type` and `data`.
 Instance methods thus can only take zero or one arguments; use destructuring for multiple arguments.